k0ka/rhel-jenkins-agent/README.md

       ghcr.io/k0ka/rocky-jenkins-agent -url http://jenkins-server:port <secret> <agent name>
   `--init` is necessary for correct subprocesses handling (zombie reaping).
 Other options are used to run container as rootless and bypass any restrictions to run podman inside.

-Easier but less secure option:
+Easier but less secure way is to run with `--privileged` flag

     podman run
       --init
       --privileged